harsh-varun/hand-written-digit-recognition/README.md

 # hand-written-digit-recognition
-A model build over tensorflow to recognize digit in any image and deployed on streamlit.
+A Tensorflow model to recognize digit in any image and deployed on streamlit to easily access.

+>##Requirements